hildjj/edn-literal/draft-ietf-cbor-edn-literals.md

 of specific extensions such as those posed by their use of dereferenceable identifiers ({{Section 6 of -deref}}).
-For instance, tools might require explicitly enabling the use of each extension that is not on a pre-approved list.
+For instance, tools might require explicitly enabling the use of each extension that is not on an allowlist.
 This task can possibly be
 made less onerous by combining it with a mechanism for supplying any parameters controlling such an extension.